vasanthk/css-refresher-notes/README.md

 * A flex container expands items to fill available free space, or shrinks them to prevent overflow.
 * Most importantly, the flexbox layout is direction-agnostic as opposed to the regular layouts (block which is vertically-based and inline which is horizontally-based).
 * Flexbox layout is most appropriate to the components of an application, and small-scale layouts, while the Grid layout is intended for larger scale layouts.
+* As with inline-block and inline-table, there is also inline-flex.

 **Grid:**
 * The grid property in CSS is the foundation of Grid Layout.
 It aims at fixing issues with older layout techniques like float and inline-block, which both have issues and weren't really designed for page layout.
 * Method of using a grid concept to lay out content, providing a mechanism for authors to divide available space for lay out into columns and rows using a set of predictable sizing behaviors.
 * Along with the fact this method fixes the issues we encounter with older layout techniques, its main benefit is you can display a page in a way which can differ from the flow order.
 * Not much support.
 Currently only IE 10+ (no Chrome/Firefox etc.)
+* As with inline-block and inline-table, there is also inline-grid.

 *More reading:*